 The Company has elected the fair value option for the equity securities noted below that would otherwise be accounted for under the equity method of accounting.
-DSS, Inc. ("DSS"), New Electric CV Corporation ("NECV"), Value Exchange International Inc. and Sharing Services Global Corp. ("SHRG") are publicly traded companies and fair value is determined by quoted stock prices.
-The Company has significant influence but does not have a controlling interest in these investments, and therefore, the Company's investment could be accounted for under the equity method of accounting or elect fair value accounting.
+DSS, Inc. ("DSS"), New Electric CV Corporation ("NECV"), Value Exchange International Inc. and Sharing Services Global Corp. are publicly traded companies and fair value is determined by quoted stock prices.
+The Company has significant influence but does not have a controlling interest in these investments, and therefore, the Company's investment could be accounted for under the equity method of accounting or fair value accounting.

 - The Company has significant influence over DSS.
-As of March 31, 2024 and December, 2023, the Company owned approximately 44.4% and 44.4% of the common stock of DSS, respectively.
+As of June 30, 2024 and December, 2023, the Company owned approximately 44.4% and 44.4% of the common stock of DSS, respectively.
 Our CEO is a stockholder and the Chairman of the Board of Directors of DSS.
 Chan Tung Moe, our Co-Chief Executive Officer and the son of Chan Heng Fai, is also a director of DSS.
-William Wu, Wong Shui Yeung and Joanne Wong Hiu Pan, directors of the Company, are each also directors of DSS. - The Company has significant influence over NECV as the Company holds approximately 0.5% of the common shares of NECV and one employee from the Company holds a director position on NECV's Board of Directors. - The Company has significant influence over Value Exchange International as the Company holds approximately 48.7% of the common shares of VEII.
-Mr. Chan and another member of the Board of Directors of Hapi Metaverse Inc., Lum Kan Fai Vincent, are both members of the Board of Directors of VEII.
+William Wu, Wong Shui Yeung and Joanne Wong Hiu Pan, directors of the Company, are each also directors of DSS. - The Company has significant influence over NECV as the Company holds approximately 0.5% of the common shares of NECV.
+Additionally, our Chief Executive Officer, Chan Heng Fai, is a majority owner of the common stock of NECV (not including any common shares we hold) and one employee and one officer from the Company hold director positions on NECV's Board of Directors. - The Company has significant influence over Value Exchange International as the Company holds approximately 48.7% of the common shares of VEII.
+Chan Heng Fai and another member of the Board of Directors of Hapi Metaverse Inc., Lum Kan Fai Vincent, are both members of the Board of Directors of VEII.
 In addition to Mr. Chan, two other members of the Board of Directors of Alset Inc. are also members of the Board of Directors of VEII (Wong Shui Yeung and Wong Tat Keung). - The Company has significant influence over SHRG as the Company holds approximately 33.4% of the common shares of SHRG and our CEO holds a director position on SHRG's Board of Directors.
 Additionally, our CEO is a significant stockholder of SHRG shares.

 On August 8, 2023, DSS Inc. distributed shares of Impact Biomedical Inc. ("Impact"), beneficially held by DSS, in the form of a dividend to the shareholders of DSS common stock.
-As a result of this distribution, the Company and its majority owned subsidiaries received 4,568,165 shares of Impact, representing 6.5% of the issued and outstanding shares of Impact Common Stock.
+As a result of this distribution, the Company and its majority owned subsidiaries received 4,568,165 shares of Impact, representing 6.5% of the issued and outstanding shares of Impact's common stock.
 Each share of Impact distributed as part of the distribution is not eligible for resale until 180 days from the date Impact's initial public offering becomes effective under the Securities Act, subject to the discretion of DSS to lift the restriction sooner.
-As of March 31, 2024 and December 31, 2023, Impact was a startup private company.
-Based on the management's analysis, the fair value of Impact shares was approximately \$0 at the distribution date and as of March 31, 2024 and December 31, 2023.
+As of June 30, 2024 and December 31, 2023, Impact was a start-up private company.
+Based on the management's analysis, the fair value of Impact shares was approximately \$0 at the distribution date and as of June 30, 2024 and December 31, 2023.